 If you have an Homunculus or a familiar with a long range connection to you, these can work very well by secretly hanging around, observing what is going on, and warning you.

 The simplest option is to hire normal NPC guards.
 As skilled hirelings they cost 2 gp/day, or 730 gp/year for challeng rating 1/8.
 I'll reduce this with the rationale that long term secure emplyoment requires a lower rate than uncertain day wages.
-Untrained commoners have no combat training and will flee from any danger, but can act to stable-boys, servants, etc. NPCs are smart, which is worth somehing, as many magical servants are not.
+Untrained commoners have no combat training and will flee from any danger, but can act to stable-boys, servants, etc. NPCs are smart, which is worth something, as many magical servants are not.

 CR Hireling Cost/year